 In the event of an emergency, consular officials can provide support, guidance and other assistance to help you.
 Here are some of the main embassies in Costa Rica:

-- American Embassy: The American Embassy in Costa Rica is located in the capital of San Jose.
+- United States Embassy: The American Embassy in Costa Rica is located in the capital of San Jose.
 The building’s address is Calle 120 Avenida 0 in Pavas, and the contact telephone number is (506) 2519-2000.
 To find out more about consular services offered by the U.S. Embassy in Costa Rica, you can visit the official website.
-This site has a range of useful information, from safety and security announcements to data on regional travel programs. http://costarica.usembassy.gov
+This site has a range of useful information, from safety and security announcements to data on regional travel programs, like the Smart Traveler Enrollment Program.

-- British Embassy: The U.K. has maintained strong diplomatic ties with Costa Rica for many years, and British citizens who find themselves in need of consular assistance should contact the British Embassy in San Jose.
-The British Embassy is located at Apartado 815-1007 in Edificio Centro Colon, and the phone number is (506) 2258 2025.
+- British Embassy: British citizens who find themselves in need of consular assistance should contact the British Embassy in San Jose.
+The U.K. has maintained strong diplomatic ties with Costa Rica for many years.
+The British Embassy is located at Apartado 815-1007 in Edificio Centro Colon, and the phone number is (506) 2258-2025.
 Hours of operation are 8 a.m. to 4 p.m.
 Monday through Thursday, and 8 a.m. to 1 p.m. on Fridays.
-Seethe official website of the British Embassy for more information. https://www.gov.uk/government/world/organisations/british-embassy-in-costa-rica
+See the official website of the British Embassy for more information.

 The following list of things to pack for Costa Rica will keep you prepared and traveling light for any type of Costa Rica itinerary.
 It also includes a few precautionary guidelines to ensure your personal safety and satisfaction.